patience111/Antigenic-dist_prediction/README.md

 Embedding extraction
 ------------
 The input of the deep regression model developed in this study come from the embedding from the PLM model.
 The embeddng extraction command is:
+(move the script "biLSTM_embed-extract.py" in "scripts" dir to "scripts/viral-mutation/bin/")
 ```
 python ./scripts/viral-mutation/bin/biLSTM_embed-extract.py bilstm --checkpoint ./models/flua-h3.hdf5 --embed > extract_embedding.log 2>&1